Bardolog1/devchallengers-weather-app/README.md

 ## Releases 🚀

 - [v1.0.0](https://github.com/Bardolog1/devchallengers-weather-app/releases/tag/v1.0.0) - Initial release for desktop usage.
 Desktop-optimized weather application with detailed weather insights.
+- [v1.1.0](https://github.com/Bardolog1/devchallengers-weather-app/releases/tag/v1.1.0) - Mobile-Friendly Update.
+Enhanced responsive design for seamless weather tracking on devices up to 480px width.
+Stay informed wherever you go with an optimized layout, 5-day forecast, and weather images that adapt to your screen.
+Your weather journey, now in the palm of your hand. 🌤️📱

 ## Features 🌍🌡️🌬️